katerinanavab/webdocs/docs/course-info.md

 </details>

-* 💯 **GRADE IMPROVEMENT POLICY**: You may <span class="bg-yellow-000">re-submit projects for a full RE-GRADE</span>, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
+* 💯 **GRADE IMPROVEMENT POLICY**: You may <span class="highlighter">re-submit projects for a full RE-GRADE</span>, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
   * When re-working your projects, you are encouraged to come to office hours for help or more feedback.
 I am way more likely to grade your work favorably if you've shown effort towards improving your skills...
   * Coding is an iterative process which means it is VERY normal not to have your programs working perfectly the first time!
 Programmers often have to edit their code many times.

-* ⏰ **LATE WORK POLICY**: Late projects may only receive up to <span class="bg-yellow-000">75% credit if submitted UNDER one week late</span>, or up to <span class="bg-yellow-000">50% credit if submitted OVER one week late</span>.
+* ⏰ **LATE WORK POLICY**: Late projects may only receive up to <span class="highlighter">75% credit if submitted UNDER one week late</span>, or up to <span class="highlighter">50% credit if submitted OVER one week late</span>.

 > {: .warning }
 > Whenever you submit work late, especially after the assignment has been graded on BlackBaud, you must **SEND ME AN EMAIL**!
 Otherwise I will not be notified.